The Synchronization Tax

 The physicist points out that simultaneity is relative — who was there "first" depends on the observer's velocity.
 The computer scientist notes that their phones' clocks differ by milliseconds, enough to corrupt a database.
 Who knows which clock is accurate?
 The banker shrugs and says it doesn't matter who got there first; what matters is who pays first.

-They are all concerned with the same problem: What we call "first" is not the result of the flow of some river of time that carries us forward, washing us up on its banks.
-Time itself is a cost — the price we pay when two otherwise isolated systems must agree on what happened.
+They are all concerned with the same problem: what we call "first" is not the result of a river of time that carries us forward.
+Time is a cost — specifically, the relative entropy two systems must produce when they force their descriptions of reality into agreement.

-Whether you are collapsing a quantum wavefunction, synchronizing a distributed database, or clearing a wire transfer, the mechanism is identical.
-To understand how, we have to let go of our intuitions about time and reexamine its machinery.
+Whether you are collapsing a quantum wavefunction, synchronizing a distributed database, or clearing a wire transfer, the mechanism is similar.
+To understand how, we have to let go of our intuitions about time and look under the hood.

 The Illusion of a Universal Clock